esphome/esphome-devices/src/docs/devices/Geeni-Outdoor-Duo/index.md

 The control board is completely seperate from the relay board and can be removed easily for soldering.

-If the module is replaced with an ESP12 it is much easier to program the module using a USB board burning fixture, however it is still fairly straightforward to program the board after the fact using [https://web.esphome.io/](https://web.esphome.io/) or similar and any 3.3v USB to Serial cable.
+If the module is going to be replaced with an ESP12 it is recommended to program the module using a USB board burning fixture, however it is still fairly straightforward to program the board using the using any 3.3v USB to Serial cable.

+There are no pin headers broken out onto the board.
+First time programming connections will have to be made by soldering or spring pins.

 ## GPIO Pinout